dqian3/autobahn-artifact/README.md

 Please **specify** the corresponding branch when validating claims for a given system and experiment (see GCP config).

 Autobahn and all baseline systems are implemented in Rust, using the asynchronous Tokio runtime environment.
 TCP is used for networking, and ed25519-dalek signatures are used for authentication.
-Replicas persist all messages receives to disk, using RocksDB.
+Replicas persist all messages received to disk, using RocksDB.
 Client processes connect to *local* Replica machines and submit dummy payload requests (transactions) only to this replica.
 Replicas distribute payloads to one another -- the specifics depend on the particular system.

 Orienting oneself in the code: